Lene Lai

 Lene Lai (賴琳恩 (Lài Lín'ēn); born 6 June 1989) is a Taiwanese actress and model.
 She was the 2nd runner-up of the Miss Asia Pageant 2008.

 Life and career

 Lai studied at Tainan University of Technology, but she has since put her study on hold.

-She participated in numerous television programs including Everybody Speaks Nonsenses II - Hot Pot.
-She is a seasoned car show model and has played small roles in many television series such as My Queen and Bull Fighting.
+She participated in the television program Everybody Speaks Nonsenses II - Hot Pot.
+In 2006, she joined the variety show Blackie's Teenage Club.
+She has played small roles in television series My Queen and Bull Fighting.

 Lai became the second Taiwanese to win a title from the Miss Asia Pageant.
 After winning the pageant, she was signed by Asia Television as an actress in 2009.

 Lai is married to singer and actor Nylon Chen.